andrhlu1/cse15l-lab-reports-fa23/LabReport.md

 Command: [user@sahara ~]$ cd

 Explanation: This command moves the user to their home directory.
+(Home Directory)

 Output: No visible output.